2019-2020 Fellowship Applications Now Open

 Turkish Heritage Organization Non-Resident Fellowship

-Turkish Heritage Organization (THO) is pleased to announce applications for its 2018-19 Nonresident Fellowship Program.
+The Turkish Heritage Organization is pleased to announce applications for its 2019-2020 Nonresident Fellowship Program (DEADLINE EXTENDED--October 11, 2019).
 Successful applicants will have the opportunity to contribute to constructive dialogue surrounding U.S.-Turkey relations and Turkey’s role in the international community.

 - Produce one blog post per month, between 800 and 1000 words in length.